ADDA first pilot product

 Document Accessibility Assistant

-An AI-powered tool that helps you identify and understand accessibility issues in your documents, without needing to be an accessibility expert first.
+ADDA is developing an AI-powered tool that helps you identify and understand accessibility issues in your documents, without needing to be an accessibility expert first.

 The problem